 What Is a Clogged Milk Duct?

-If you ignore it, the blockage can worsen and progress to mastitis, which needs prompt treatment.
+If symptoms worsen, the blockage can progress to mastitis, which may need prompt treatment.
 You deserve support, not blame, when your body signals a problem.

-With timely attention, most clogged ducts improve without lasting harm.
+With timely attention, many clogged ducts improve without lasting harm.

 What Are the Signs of a Clogged Milk Duct?

-The discomfort can worsen before feeding, and you might see a small white milk bleb on the nipple, which can point to a blocked duct at the pore.
+The discomfort can worsen before feeding, and you might see a small white milk bleb on the nipple.
+A bleb can make milk flow feel blocked at the nipple pore.

-These signs usually improve after breastfeeding or pumping, but persistent pain or fever needs prompt medical evaluation.
+These signs may ease after breastfeeding or pumping.
+Persistent pain or fever needs prompt medical evaluation.

 Painful Breast Lump

-- milk bleb, a small white dot on the nipple
+- Milk bleb, or a small white dot on the nipple

-You can support healing with frequent milk removal and gentle care.
+You can support healing with normal milk removal and gentle care.

 If the lump persists, becomes more painful, or you develop flu-like symptoms, seek medical help promptly.
-Untreated blockage can progress to a breast infection, so trusting your body’s signals and acting early helps you protect your health and keep feeding on your own terms.
+Untreated inflammation can progress to infection, so early action helps you protect your health and keep feeding on your own terms.

 Localized Swelling And Warmth